20 Ways To Use Fermented Garlic!

 There are certainly many ways to enjoy garlic, but having a jar of fermented garlic in your fridge is easy and convenient to use.
-You can use this in so many ways, and it is even great to hand on hand for heated recipes.
-Fermented garlic will last for several months in your fridge and while heating the garlic will kill the probiotics, it is still a great alternative to use instead of canned or vinegar garlics, as it has no preservatives and you will get more benefits from the garlic staying fresh for longer.
+You can use this in so many ways, and it is even great to have on hand for heated recipes.
+Fermented garlic will last for several months in your fridge and while heating the garlic will kill the probiotics, it is still a great alternative to use instead of canned or vinegar garlics, as it has no preservatives and you will get more benefits from the garlic staying fresh longer.
 I make a huge batch of fermented garlic and use this for just about everything!

 One thing to note is that when you make fermented garlic, it becomes REALLY spicy!
 However, we’ve noticed that over time (several months) the spiciness will eventually go away.
 So if you like super spicy garlic, I encourage you to eat it sooner rather than later.

 You can throw a clove or two in your food processor or blender while making dressings, or you can use the brine/juice of the garlic!
 This will add loads of probiotics and prebiotics into your salad.

 This wonderful home remedy does not need a culture.
 Honey has its own special microbial abilities and is also a prebiotic that will ferment the garlic.
 Garlic is also a huge prebiotic, and together they make for a wonderful food that works like medicine.
 And it's super easy to make!
 Allicin is an organosulfur compound in garlic that is made when you crush the garlic or ferment it.
 It's a defense mechanism against attacks by pests on the garlic plant and has incredible benefits.
 There have been studies that suggest a daily high dose of allicin showed effectiveness in preventing the common cold.
 Eat a clove a day at the first sign of a cold or flu.
 Food is medicine, especially if it's fermented!

 6. Drizzle the fermented garlic and honey over cheese